Erdiko/erdiko/getStarted.md

 	git clone https://github.com/arroyolabs/erdiko

 It will clone our Git repository to your local machince.
+Then, go to the Erdiko root folder and install Erdiko using Composer.

+	composer install

 <div id = "Learn_2"></div>